purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 >>> def changeit(iterable):
 ...     my_vars = iterable
 ...     my_vars[0] = 1.234
+...     # do some other stuff, then end
 ...
 >>> nums = [1, 2, 3, 4]
 >>> changeit(nums)